The annual Through Our Eyes VIII Art Show celebrates its thirteenth year

 Valentina Baldini, Arts and Tech Editor

-Showcasing numerous diverse art pieces, the Through Our Eyes VIII art show celebrated its thirteenth year.
-“It featured artwork from NCHS students across the board who have taken art classes from any of the three art teachers: Ms. Core, Ms. Pennoyer, or Ms. Sinski.
-“The exhibit showcased the best artwork across all grades and in all media from Drawing, painting, digital media, mixed media, ceramics, sculpture, jewelry, and photography,” art teacher Kimmane Core said.
+The art show showcased numerous diverse art pieces and celebrated its thirteenth year.
+“It featured artwork from NCHS students across the board who have taken art classes from any of the three art teachers: Ms. Pennoyer, Ms. Sinski, or myself,” Kimmane Core said.
+“The exhibit showcased the best artwork across all grades and media.
+It included works of drawing, painting, digital media, mixed media, ceramics, sculpture, jewelry, and photography,” Ms. Core said.

 Senior Willa DeFosset poses next to her art pieces with her Gold Key award

+While the participants are traditionally students, anyone can submit their artwork.
 “Generally, the artwork comes from work created in art classes, but it is up to the discretion of each teacher to decide what works will be exhibited,” Ms. Core said.
-“If a students’ artwork has been created outside of school and is superior, it can also be shown.”
+“If a student’s artwork has been created outside of school and is superior, it can also be shown.”